 b) While 85% of B2B CEOs (and B2C CEOs in prospect-driven industries) would like prospect-driven ROI Marketers® to focus on tracking, reporting and boosting four Key Marketing Performance Indicators: Prospect Volume, Prospect Quality Rate, Marketing Effectiveness Rate (defined as the percentage of Marketing spending that directly generated prospects) and BizPM™ (business potential generated by Marketing).

 “People trust doctors, surgeons, lawyers, pilots or accountants: simply because they know these no-nonsense professionals are trained to focus on the right set of data to take the best decisions and achieve the best outcomes possible.
 CEOs trust CFOs and CIOs for the same reasons.
-It’s not a game of data, but rather a game of the “right & relevant” data for the right purpose and the right decision-making, with no fluff around” said Jerome Fontaine, CEO & Chief Tracker of Fournaise.
+It’s not a game of data, but rather a game of the “right & relevant” data for the right purpose and the right decision-making, with no fluff around” said Jerome Fontaine, CEO & Marketing Performance Chief of Fournaise.

 “Marketers will have to understand that they need to start “cutting the rubbish” if they are to earn the trust of CEOs and if they want to have a bigger impact in the boardroom” he explained.
 “They will have to transform themselves into true business-driven ROI Marketers® or forever remain in what 65% of CEOs told us they call Marketing la-la land” Fontaine concluded.